kerchner/r-public-health/_episodes/04-reading-in-data.md

 - "Once I've loaded in my data, how do I look at it?"
 objectives:
 - "Read a CSV file into a `data.frame`"
-- "Read data files from other format: SPSS, SAS, Excel"
+- "Read data files from other formats: SPSS, SAS, Excel"
+- "Read a TSV file into a `data.frame`"
 - "Explore a newly loaded data.frame -- number of rows, columns... preview before merging"
 - "Understand the variable types of imported data"
 - "Install R packages"